goytomdesta/Covolution_Augumented_Attention_Model-for-Job_Shop_Scheduling/README.md

-# Deep Reinforcement Learning Framework for Job Shop Scheduling
+# RL with Convolution-Augmented Attention and Gate Mechanism for Job Shop Scheduling
 ## Overview
 This repository contains the implementation of our Deep Reinforcement Learning (DRL) framework, presented in our paper "A Deep Reinforcement Learning Framework with Convolution-Augmented Attention and Gate Mechanism for Job Shop Scheduling."
 Our framework leverages a novel combination of convolution-augmented attention and a gating mechanism to solve the Job Shop Scheduling Problem (JSSP), a complex combinatorial optimization problem.